You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 Let Google and their God-like AI find out themselves.
 After all they have billions of unpaid taxes to invest in such machine learning.

-What rel=”nofollow UGC sponsored” Mean in Particular
+What rel=”nofollow UGC sponsored” really mean in particular

 You don’t believe the red flag theory yet?